 There are strong opinions about the merits of each steering method within the driver training industry, however we won’t engage in that debate here!

-If you come to us with a preference of either push-pull or hand-over-hand, we won’t try to change you to another technique – provided that your execution of that style is EFFICIENT.
+If you come to us with a preference of either push-pull or hand-over-hand, we won’t try to change you to another technique – provided that the execution of your chosen style is EFFICIENT and allows for quick changes of direction in low speed manoeuvres.